 Tenerife is full of Natural Pools.
 These are swimming pools that are close to the shore and filled with seawater (sometimes from the tides and others have pumps that fill them up).
 Many of theme are protected and have man-made structures to keep the water in, and to prevent big waves from coming.
 Others are completely natural.

-We are currently creating and article that contains a guide to the best natural pools on the island.
+We have created and article that contains a guide to the best natural pools on the island.

 8. Siam Park